H1K0/tanabata/README.md

 Using the `-i` option, you can get info about your database.
 When your hyous were created and last modified, how many records and holes they have, and so on.

-Using the `-a` option, you get the full list of what you specify.
-For example, `-af` prints the full list of sasa.

 Using the `-s` option, you can add new sasa, tanzaku, or kazari.
-For example, `-st` launches a menu for adding new tanzaku.
-Just enter its name and description.

 Using the `-u` option, you can remove sasa, tanzaku, or kazari.
-For example, `-uk` launches a menu for removing kazari.
-Just enter the sasa and tanzaku IDs to dissociate them.

-Using the `-f` option without others, you can view the info about a specific sasa.
-Just enter the sasa ID.

-Using the `-t` option without others, you can view the info about a specific tanzaku.
-Just enter the tanzaku ID.
+Using the `-f` option, you can manage your sasa.
+It takes sasa ID when used single or with the `-u` option or target file path when used with the `-s` option.
+If you want to view the list of all sasa, pass `.` as an argument.
+For example, `tfm -f 2d` prints the info about sasa with ID `2d` and `tfm -sf path/to/file` adds a new file to the database.

+Using the `-t` option, you can manage your tanzaku.
+It takes tanzaku ID when used single or with the `-u` option or the name of new tanzaku when used with the `-s` option.
+If you want to view the list of all tanzaku, pass `.` as an argument.
+For example, `tfm -t c4` prints the info about sasa with ID `c4` and `tfm -st "New tag name"` adds a new tanzaku to the database.

-The `-k` option can be used only with the `-s` or `-u` option.
+The `-c` option can be used only with the `-s` or `-u` option.
+It takes the IDs of sasa and tanzaku to link/unlink separated with a hyphen.
+For example, `tfm -sc 10-4d` links sasa with ID `10` and tanzaku with ID `4d`.

 Using the `-w` option, you can _weed_ the database.
 It's like defragmentation.
-For example, if you had 4 files with sasa IDs 0, 1, 2, 3 in your database and you removed the 1st one, then your database would only have sasa IDs 0, 2, 3 and ID 1 would be a _hole_.
+For example, if you had 4 files with sasa IDs 0, 1, 2, 3 in your database and removed the 1st one, then your database would only have sasa IDs 0, 2, 3 and ID 1 would be a _hole_.
 Weeding fixes this hole by changing sasa ID 2 to 1, 3 to 2, and updating all associated kazari, so for large databases this can take a while.

 Using the `-V` option, you just get the current version of TFM.